Phase Transition of the 2-Choices Dynamics on Core-Periphery Networks: Related Work

-Finally, a similar perspective to ours has been adopted in~\cite{lambiotte2007majority}, where the authors show a phase-transition in a mean-field analysis of the behavior of deterministic majority in an asynchronous-update model, in which only few nodes update their opinion at each round, on ``coupled fully connected networks'' composed of overlapping complete graphs.
+A similar perspective to ours has been adopted also in other works.
+In~\cite{lambiotte2007majority} the authors show a phase-transition in a mean-field analysis of the behavior of deterministic majority in an asynchronous-update model, in which only few nodes update their opinion at each round, on ``coupled fully connected networks'' composed of overlapping complete graphs.
+Voter Model and deterministic majority dynamics are also analyzed in~\cite{ijcai2020}, where it is considered a setting in which a superior opinion exists; using tools from the birth-and-death Markov Chains theory, it is shown the interplay between network topology and opinion dynamics in the time needed for the process to reach a consensus on the superior opinion.
+In~\cite{icdcn2021} a similar analysis as ours has been carried out for the synchronous $k$-majority dynamics, in which nodes update their opinion to the majority opinion of $k$ randomly selected neighbors, proving similar phase transitions; in the same work results for the synchronous Voter Model and Majority dynamics are also presented.